Babrushka/SimpleKeyClicker/README.md

     ```bash
     python main.py
     ```
+    1.1.
+CLI arguments can be specified to open single or multiple JSON configs - f2.json, f3.json, etc. (extensions will be added automatically):
+    ```bash
+    python main.py f2 f3 f4
+    ```
 2. Click "**Add Row**" to create steps for your sequence.
 3. For each row:
     *   Enter a **Key/Button** or command (see Help > Show Keys/Actions Info).
     *   Use "**Capture**" to easily get coordinates/colors for commands like `moveto`, `click(x,y)`, `waitcolor`.
     *   Set the **Hold Time** (how long a key/button is held down, 0.0 for a simple press/click).
     *   Set the **Delay** (pause *after* the action completes).
+    *   Jump to support:
+        * **jump to**: editbox allows to jump to a defined row at a step.
+Works only if `jumpcount` > 0.
+        * **jumcount**: editbox specifies count of jump repetitions.
+        * `jump to` and `jumpcount` can be used only once per automation, i.e. don't specify these parameteres more than for only one row in a sequence.
+        > [!CAUTION]
+        > Using `jump to` and `jumpcount` can cause your automation to infinite loop.
+It is not recommended to use these functions, only in case of extreme need.
 4. Use the **▲**, **▼**, **❏**, **X** buttons on each row to organize your sequence.
 5. Select the desired **Run Mode**: "Run Indefinitely" or "Run X Times" (enter the number of repetitions).
 6.  **(Optional)** Go to **File > Save Configuration** to store your setup.